-Licensed locksmiths and small locksmith businesses with all the paperwork and licensing that is required by local, state and federal governments are being denied the ability to advertise their business on Google.
-Ninety percent of all locksmith work is generated through Google's search engine.
-Some locksmith businesses worked with Google for only a few years, while others worked with Google for many more years prior to Google’s implementation of a program called “Google Advance Verification.”
-The new program requires locksmith businesses to obtain special approval or verification in order to be able to advertise on Google.
+Small businesses, with the paperwork and licensing required by local, state and federal governments, are being denied the ability to advertise their business on Google.
+For some busineses, better than ninety percent of all work is generated through Google's search engine.
+Some businesses worked with Google for only a few years, while others worked with Google for many more years prior to Google’s implementation of a program called “Google Advanced Verification.”
+The new program requires some small businesses to obtain special approval or verification in order to be able to advertise on Google.
 Part of the process requires a recorded video call with Google.
-Many legitimate locksmith businesses are not getting approved.
+Many legitimate small businesses are not getting approved.
 Because gauging the legitimacy of a business can done by referring to licensing and paperwork, there is some concern that a video call does not strictly adhere to whether or not a business is truly legitimate.
 We suspect that this might be done to cast judgement or conclusions based on ethnic background or any other details gained from a video interview that might be considered unlawfully biased.

-Locksmiths have been subjected to the humiliation of having to video themselves in order to satisfy the new Google “Advance Verification” process.
+Small businesses have been subjected to the humiliation of having to video themselves in order to satisfy the new Google “Advanced Verification” process.
 First, the video is a one-way feed; the business owner cannot see to whom they are providing their proprietary information.
 During this video call, Google has some very strange requirements.
-Not only do they ask to see Articles of Incorporation, Locksmith Licensing, Driver’s License, Business License, proof of insurance, receipts, invoices, and business cards, they also ask the business owners to show their work vehicle, turn it on and off, and hold the vehicle registration up against the license plate, among other atypical requests to verifiy that a businesses is a business.
+Not only do they ask to see Articles of Incorporation, Driver’s License, Business License (if applicable), proof of insurance, receipts, invoices, and business cards, they also ask the business owners to show their work vehicle, turn it on and off, and hold the vehicle registration up against the license plate, among other atypical requests to verifiy that a businesses is a business.
 In some cases, particularly with locksmith businesses owned by minorities, the business owners are told over the phone that they have passed the verification, but then receive an automated email from Google saying they did not pass.
 The email says nothing meaningful, only that “the business does not meet Google standards.”

-Since Google implemented its new program called Google “Advance Verification” earlier this year, hundreds of licensed locksmiths and small locksmith businesses across the United States have been systematically put out of business.
+Since Google implemented its new program called Google “Advanced Verification” in 2017, hundreds of small businesses across the United States have been systematically put out of business.
 People are losing their jobs, and Google is directly responsible.

-Not only does Google ask to see the locksmith owner and driver’s license, it also asks to see the business’ Articles of Incorporation, locksmith licensing, business license, proof of insurance, receipts, invoices, and business cards.
-In some cases, when that information is not enough, Google requests that the locksmith business owner show Google the company vehicle(s), and turn the vehicle(s) on and off.
+Not only does Google ask to see the business owner's driver’s license, it also asks to see the business’ Articles of Incorporation, applicable licensing, proof of insurance, receipts, invoices, and business cards.
+In some cases, when that information is not enough, Google requests that the business owner show Google the company vehicle(s), and turn the vehicle(s) on and off.

 Because gauging the legitimacy of a business can done by referring to licensing and paperwork, there is some concern that a video call does not strictly adhere to whether or not a business is truly legitimate.
 It is suspected that the video process might be done to caste judgement or conclusions based on ethnic background or any other details gained from a video interview that might be considered unlawfully biased.

-While small, licensed locksmith businesses are being shut down, other businesses that do not display any legitimacy, such licensing, on their websites are continuing to advertise freely on Google.
-Some of these businesses act as brokers to licensed locksmiths, such as our clients, gathering the jobs or leads from the internet and farming them to licensed locksmiths, but not after “taking some off the top.”
-Because Google is shutting down small locksmith businesses, some locksmiths have no choice but to go to the “broker” businesses and try to earn a living at a reduced wage.
+While small, licensed businesses are being shut down, other businesses that do not display any direct legitimacy-- such as licensing--on their websites are continuing to advertise freely on Google.
+Some of these businesses act as brokers, gathering the jobs or leads from the internet and farming them to contactors or other businesses, but not after “taking some off the top.”
+Because Google is shutting down small businesses, some business owners have no choice but to go to the “broker” businesses and try to earn a living at a reduced wage.

-In summary, without the capability to advertise on Google, small locksmith businesses can’t stay in business.
+In summary, without the capability to advertise on Google, small businesses can’t stay in business.
 In the meantime, “brokerage websites” continue to advertised freely on Google.
-The new Advance Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
-Fully licensed and legitimate locksmith businesses were systematically shut down—and continue to be shut down--in 2017 under the guise of Google’s Advance Verification program.
+The new Advanced Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
+Fully licensed and legitimate small businesses have been systematically shut down—and continue to be shut down--in 2017-2018 under the guise of Google’s Advanced Verification program.